Adding Customers, Leads & Customer Groups

 Customer Groups

-Customer Groups allows you to group your customers for easy filtering, group pricing and more.
-Create a group then you can assign customers to the group when editing a group.
+Customer Groups let you organise your customers for easier filtering, group pricing, and other management tasks.
+The Customer Groups tab shows any groups you’ve already created.
+Once a group is created, you can assign customers to it by editing the group.

 When a group is selected, the Members tab will show you a list of any members you have assigned to the group.
 Clicking on the three dots on the top right-hand corner will give you the following options: